-No matter who, what, or where you educate, here are 7 ways you can be good to yourself and your students or learners as we begin the Academic Year.
+No matter who or where you educate, here are 7 ways you can be good to yourself and your learners as we begin the Academic Year.

 Somehow, unbelievably, the new Academic Year is starting.
 If you’re an educator in any environment—academic, non-profit, corporate, health systems, community-based organizations—here are 7 ways you can be good to yourself and your students or learners in Academic Year 21/22.